rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/getting_started.md

 ---
 # Getting started

-Thank you for your interest in SingleDraft, the AI contract drafting assistant integrated into MS Word.
+Thank you for your interest in SingleDraft, the AI legal writing assistant integrated into MS Word.
 Our solution provides a layer of insights over a contract opened in MS Word: